Lyndhurst Infant School is a Beach School!

 Evaluations and Case Studies

 - Read our Beach Schools Evaluation - Summer 2015

 - Read our Beach Schools Evaluation - Spring 2016

 - Read our Beach Schools Evaluation - Spring 2017

 - Read our Case Study - Autumn 2015

 With the Summer fast approaching it's a great time to explore the beach and rock pools and discover the marine life that live there.
 With air temperatures rising, gentler winds and lighter evenings the sea has warmed up to 17 degrees Celsius; only a little less than the air temperature at this time of year.The rock pools along the coast of Worthing are experiencing warm temperatures and calmer tidal surges, becoming a less harsh environment for the marine life that live there.
 Seagulls are seen investigating the rocks and splashline at this time of the year on the lookout for shrimp and some soft shelled tiny crabs to eat!

 Reception discovered there was an increased variety of marine creatures when they explored the low tide zone and rock pools this term when compared to the winter months.
 The best time to explore the rock pools is at low tide which happens twice a day.
 When the tide goes out seawater is trapped and the creatures that live in it are left stranded in the dips and channels between the rocks.
 You could take a net to help you explore and maybe a plastic container to investigate what you have found more closely.
 Remember to return your findings back to the rock pools when you have finished and put any rocks you have lifted up back down gently.

 What will you discover in the rockpools?

-It's a great area to explore as many exciting objects that are usually hidden underwater can be found there!
+It's a great area to explore the many exciting objects that are usually hidden underwater that can be found there!